ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The amount of memory to assign to this job run.
 Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 The default value is <code>128Mi</code>.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name this job run.
+<dd>The name of this job run.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
 Use a name that is unique within the project.
 <ul>
-	<li>  The name must begin with a lowercase letter.</li>
-	<li>  The name must end with a lowercase alphanumeric character.</li>
+	<li>  The name must begin and end with a lowercase alphanumeric character.</li>
-	<li>  The name must be 53 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-).</li>
+	<li>  The name must be 53 characters or fewer and can contain lowercase letters, numbers, and hyphens (-).</li>
 </ul>
 This value is optional. </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Submit the job run and do not wait for the instances of this job run to complete.
-If you specify the `no-wait` option, the job run submit begins and does not wait.
+If you specify the `--no-wait` option, the job run submit begins and does not wait.
 Use the `jobrun get` command to check the job run status.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-rs`, `--registry-secret`</dt>
 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.